 Eat Bombette in Cisternino

 Cisternino is one of Italy’s ‘Borghi più Belli’ (most beautiful towns).
 Located on a hill overlooking the fields and olive groves below, the whitewashed town is known for ‘bombette’ (little bombs).
 These are delicious rolls of meat filled with cheese, mushrooms and cured meats, served in little restaurants attached to butchers across the town.
 You order from the meat counter and then they are cooked and brought to your table with a carafe of wine (if you wish – which of course I do).
 Enrico used to go to Puglia on business trips and he had been raving about bombette before we got to the region.
-I can definitely see what all the fuss is about!
+It’s without a doubt his favourite thing to do in Puglia and I can definitely see what all the fuss is about!

 Stay in a Masseria